parryc/thevoid/templates/leflan/language_tagalog.md

 ## Adjectives

 Add `ng` after an adjective that ends in a vowel, when it precedes a noun.
 Ex. _magandang umaga_:good morning, but literally "beautiful morning".  _Maganda_ is beautiful.

+## Prefixes

+ikina
+: indicates why the subject pefroms an action, _ikinagagalak kong makilala ka_ - by meeting/knowing you, I am pleased.

+taga
+: a noun-forming prefix that denotes the origin of something, ex. _taga-saan ka?_:where are you from?, `saan:where`.

+## Postfixes

+ng
+: links between two verbs, ex. `pwedeng magtanong:can (I) ask?`, where _pwede_ is the standalone form.
+It also links two adjectives.

 ## Politeness